 Thankfully, it isn’t too difficult or time-consuming to open a business bank account.
 You can even just walk down to your local bank branch and ask them to help you open an account.
 However, we think the options discussed in this guide are the best in the business.
 They all provide reasonable terms for business banking, and some of them even throw in some perks like interest or signup bonuses.

 All told, the important thing to focus on is that you absolutely need to open a business checking account for your LLC.
-Where you choose to open that account is not of great importance, but we think you’ll find what you need with one of these seven options.
+Where you choose to open that account is not of great importance, but we think you’ll find what you need with one of these four options.

 We hope this article helped you choose the right business checking account for your LLC!